inkVerb/VIP/601/Lesson-00.md

 - Your machine is up to speed with the necessary packages installed

+## POSIX
+- The standard for "proper Unix/Linux"

+## Daemons
+- When software has both a client and server, `d` may be placed on the end of files and directories to identify the server configs, not the client configs
+- Eg: with SSH:
+  - SSH client configs: `/etc/ssh_config` & `/etc/ssh_config.d/`
+  - SSH server configs: `/etc/sshd_config` & `/etc/sshd_config.d/`

 ## Presume to Know:
 - `find` - [101 Lesson 9: find](https://github.com/inkVerb/vip/blob/master/101/Lesson-09.md)
   - `find . -iname '*henry*'` - find all files containing "henry", ignore case